keramiozsoy/petshop/README.md

 - Eclipse (Kepler) or Netbeans
 # it has used
 - Apache Derby (Embedded DB)
-- Service Layer Design Pattern (http://java-design-patterns.com/patterns/service-layer/ Thank you :) )
+- Service Layer Design Pattern ( Thank you :sunglasses: http://java-design-patterns.com/patterns/service-layer  )

 # Development Setup
 ## how to begin everything this project ?